-Next, I had to measure the length of my can and cut my moss into a long enough to wrap around the can.
-Afterward, removing the paper backing on from the moss I also begin lining up my can to make it straight.
-After, the can is straight I begin rolling my can connecting it to the moss, again making sure it stays straight.
+Next, I had to measure the length of my can and cut my moss into a long enough strip to wrap around the can.
+Afterward, removing the paper backing from the moss I also begin lining up my can to make the moss straight.
+After, holding can straight I begin rolling my can connecting it making my moss covered vase, again making sure it stays straight.

 Incidentally, the top edge of the can was showing and I made sure to cover this also.
-Here I cut thin small strips adding them to the can.
-Doing this adds a clean look to the moss covered vase.
+Here I cut thin small adding them moss covered can.
+Doing this adds a clean look.

 Let’s Add Interest to Making a Moss Covered Vase

-Next, I add the jute through both holes placing it on an angel to the moss vase.
+Next, I add the jute through both holes placing it on an angel to the moss covered vase.
 Meanwhile my glue gun is heating as I get my image in position.
-So then, adding hot glue to all four corners of my image ad in the center I let it dry for a second.
+So then, adding hot glue to all four corners of my image I add glue in the center and let dry for a second.

-Finally I the jute around the can wrapping one side at a time.
+Finally I wrap jute around the can wrapping one side at a time.
 Incidentally, make sure you wrap your jute in opposite directions.
-Also make sure your jute lines up to keep it neat and tie a not.
+Also make sure your jute lines up to keep it neat and tie a not for the moss covered vase.